Abrham-Muche/simple-nestjs-app/README.md

-# Project Title: Fans_CRM RESTful API for NestJS CRUD Operations on User Entity
+# Project Title: RESTful API for NestJS CRUD Operations on User Entity

 This project is a simple implementation of the NestJS framework.
 It provides basic Create, Read (CR) operations for the User Entity.